byuids-resumes/HaymondM-Resume/docs/index.md

 - Participated in developing strategies to improve API development life cycle
 - Revamped web application performance by implementing server-side caching
-- Updated the seed data in the database of the web applications that controlled and enabled the varies permissions users needed
+- Updated the seed data in the database of the web applications that controlled and enabled the various permissions users needed

 ### CyberForce Cybersecurity Competition